Before coming on an off-road ride:

 - The ride leader’s job is to show the

 route.
-If for any reason you are unable to complete the route you must
+If for any reason you are unable to complete the route you must take

-- It is courteous to stay behind the
+- It is courteous to stay behind the leader.

-- If the group is large encourage
+- If the group is large encourage weaker/less

-allows the leader to better judge the pace for the group and reduces the
+to better judge the pace for the group and reduces the need to stop for

-need to stop for re-groups.
+re-groups.
 If you wish to ride a section faster than the group don’t push past, drop back and then use the fast

 section to catch up again.